Edmund Muskie: First and second term

 Edmund Muskie was sworn into office as U.S. Senator from Maine on January 3, 1959.
 His first couple of months in the Senate earned a reputation for being combative and often sparred with Majority Leader, Lyndon B. Johnson, who subsequently relegated him to outer seats in the Senate.
 In the next five years, he gained significant power and influence and was considered among the most effective legislators in the Senate.
 However, increased power and influence prompted supporters in Maine to label him "an honorary Kennedy", alluding to the indifference John F. Kennedy had to Massachusetts when first gaining political traction.
-Muskie used the influence gain in his first two terms to push a vast expansion of environmentalism in the late 1950s and early 1960s.
+Muskie used the influence gained in his first two terms to push a vast expansion of environmentalism in the late 1950s and early 1960s.
 His specific goals were to curb pollution and provide a cleaner environment.
 Occasional speeches on environmental preservation earned him the nickname "Mr. Clean".

 He served his entire career in the Senate as a member of the Committee on Public Works, a committee he used to execute the majority of his environmental legislation.
 He served on the Committee on Banking and Currency from 1959 to 1970; the Committee on Government Operations until 1978.
 As a member of the Public Works Committee, he traveled to the Soviet Union in 1959.
 He sponsored the Intergovernmental Relations Act, later that year.

-In 1962, he co-founded the United States Capital Historical Society along with other members of congress.
+In 1962, he co-founded the United States Capital Historical Society along with other members of Congress.
 The same year, members of Congress elected him to serve as the first chair of the Subcommittee on Air and Water Pollution.
 In 1963, he was the first to sponsor a new Act to regulate air pollution.
 The Clean Air Act of 1963 was written and developed by Muskie and his aide Leon Billings.

 His first major accomplishment was the passage of the Civil Rights Act of 1964.
 He assembled more than one hundred votes for the proposed legislation eventually passing it.
 Also during 1964, he was critical of J. Edgar Hoover's management of the Federal Bureau of investigation.
 Muskie was upset by its "overzealous surveillance and its director's intemperance".
 Muskie also sponsored the construction of the Roosevelt Campobello International Park near Franklin Delano Roosevelt's New Brunswick estate.
 Due to its international nature, Muskie was asked to chair a joint U.S.-Canada commission to maintain the park.
 In 1965, he was again sponsored the Water Quality Act (later to be known as the Clean Water Act).
 He was the floor manager for the discussion and led to its passage in 1965 and its successful amendments in 1970.